AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 There are 2 aspects in this migration: end-users migration and technical users migration (used in APIs in your custom code).

 If all your users (Campaign operators) are on IMS you do not need to perform this migration.
 However, you still need to migrate Technical users you might have used in custom code.
 Learn more in [this page](ims-migration.md).

-Once this migration is done, you must contact your Adobe Transition Manager so that Adobe finalizes the migration.

 ## Useful links {#ims-useful-links}